NkemdiAnyiam/webchalk-animate/README.md

 ```
 <!--MD-E id="usage__badly-play-basic-clips"-->

 One way to manually control the timing of clips yourself is to use Promise-based syntax as in the code below.
+However, this would become unwieldly if there were dozens of animations, not to mention coordinating pauses, compensating for tiny errors in JavaScript's timing, etc.
 <!--MD-S id="usage__play-basic-clips" code-type="ts"-->
 ```ts
 // the entrance clip plays, and THEN the motion clip plays, and THEN the